LuisGC/blog/content/2017/05/Romantikstrasse-the-Romantic-Road_1.md

 type=post
 tags=personal,turismo,vacaciones
 status=draft
-featuredimage=img/2017/05/Hallstatt_panoramic.jpg
-featuredalt=Hallstatt panoramic
+featuredimage=img/2017/05/Schallaburg_castle_garden.jpg
-featuredcaption=Hallstatt panoramic - <a href="http://creativecommons.org/licenses/by-nc-sa/2.0/"><i>CC BY-NC-SA</i></a>
+featuredalt=Schallaburg Castle and garden featuredcaption=Schallaburg Castle and garden - <a href="http://creativecommons.org/licenses/by-nc-sa/3.0/"><i>CC BY-NC-SA</i></a>
 summary=A couple ...
 ~~~~~~
 A couple of weeks ago I had the immense pleasure of making a road trip through Austria following what they call the [**Romantikstraße**](http://www.romantikstrasse.at/es/), *Romantic Road* or *Romantic Trail* in English.
 Interestingly, ours was a **singles** trip initially planned for three friends but sadly in the end we were only two because at the last minute Roberto had to cancel.
-I shared this great adventure only with Agatha and it was great (as expected).
+I shared this great adventure only with **Agatha** and it was great (as expected).
 I suppose that in the eyes of any innkeeper or bartender we were a happy couple celebrating something.

 Having said that, I didn't notice any special _romantic atmosphere_ beyond the surrounding beautiful landscapes, fantastic lakes and awesome mountains.
 Some might say that my sense of romanticism is broken, and it may be possible, but for me Nature is not romantic by itself.
 Luckily the shops, restaurants and villages in general didn't focus on selling this concept to the visitors.
 In fact it was very unlikely to find a sign about the Romantikstraße off the main roads of the route.
 But enough talking about the commercial name of the route.

 Let me summarize our experience, mainly anecdotes and tips.
-Prices, timetables and other General tourist information is easy to find and sometimes expires soon.
+Prices, timetables and other General tourist information are easy to find and that info sometimes expires soon.
 I'll love to read it in the future and it could be useful for anyone planning a similar trip.
 You can also read [Agatha's review in her blog](https://detintasuelta.blogspot.com.es/2017/05/romantikstrasse-por-austria.html) (in Spanish).
 She [prepared the route perfectly in advance](https://detintasuelta.blogspot.com.es/2017/02/preparando-la-romantikstrasse-por.html) and we mainly followed her plan, we only needed a couple of improvised detours.

 # TL;DR

-* The area covered by the Romantikstraße is totally amazing.
-Everything is beautiful, looks shiny, deserves a zillion pictures or to sit for a while to admire the landscape.
+* The area covered by the Romantikstraße is totally amazing. **Everything is beautiful**, looks shiny, deserves a zillion pictures or to sit for a while to admire the landscape.
 Especially the latter
-* It's not a cheap trip, but it's not as expensive as Switzerland
+* It's **not a cheap trip**, but it's not as expensive as Switzerland
-* We spent 4,5 days there and it was enough but the trip deserves at least a couple days more
+* We spent 4,5 days there and it was enough but the trip **deserves at least a couple days more**
-* Hallstatt is very beautiful, but it's not the most beautiful village in the world.
+* Hallstatt is very beautiful, but it's not (as they claim) the **most beautiful village in the world**.
 Covarrubias is (of course)

 # Preparing the Romantikstraße